Kayli/logspub/psychology.md

   - is an essential component of mature self-esteem and basic self-worth
   - narcissistic behaviors are a system of intrapersonal and interpersonal strategies devoted to protecting one's self-esteem

+- suppression: conscious inhubition of one's own emotional expressive behavior while emotionally aroused [^15]
+- repression: thought to give rise to anxiety and to neurotic symptoms, which begin when a forbidden drive or impulse threatens to enter the conscious mind [^16]

 ## stress